mattiamanzati/schema-is-all-you-need/slides.md

 # Data Validation Libraries

 <!--
-To solve this problem we have a lot of libraries like zod and others that solve this problem.
+A lot of libraries exists out there to solve this problem, let's say zod for example.

 Given any unknown data that may come from the wire or the storage, they perform validation and ensure the shape of the data is exactly the one we expect.

-Sure those are an additional dependency, but they make our application definetely more robust and less prone to fail due to malformed inputs.
+Sure those libraries are an additional dependency, but they make our application definitely more robust and less prone to failures due to malformed inputs.
 -->

 ---